 SelfCAD: The basic platform is really simple and then when you need something, you install an app.

 That’s a very good question.
 Actually, using specifically 123D Design as an example, it requires a little bit more knowledge than what it requires with us.
 All of these features require multiple points clicking.
-It’s quite amazing what you can do with simply rotating a rounded edge for example, but it requires you selecting a match, selecting an edge and multiple points selecting, which is quite complex.
+It’s quite amazing what you can do with simply rotating a rounded edge for example, but it requires you to select a match, selecting an edge and multiple points selecting, which is quite complex.
 We had some features like that, which is Snapping.
-I think they have it also and most software have that, which from a technical perspective, it’s quite easy to do.
-But it didn’t really fit in to our design because it requires multiple points to select.
+I think they have it also and most software has that, from a technical perspective, it’s quite easy to do.
+But it didn’t really fit into our design because it requires multiple points to select.
 We try to keep everything very simple.

 The idea that we have is that the basic platform is really simple and then when you need something, you install an app, which has two benefits.
 Number one, you don’t have to learn everything at once.
 More importantly, these apps are unique features that someone likes this, someone likes that.
 No one likes everything.
 If you try to have everything, then you have a kitchen sink approach.
 Basically, if you need something, you search for it and then you download it exactly and learn it as you download it.
 We have basically the same approach.
 To accommodate for more advanced things, it will be accommodated with plugins.

 I’m always in favor of software that uses apps or plugins to expand and more customize the software for the users’ needs.
 It matches better to what we talk about here all the time, which is your what.
 Because not everybody’s approaching, what are they 3D printing, it’s the same type of thing.
 We may have heavy needs for heavy bevel and embossing of text and other things like that, but we may not have heavy needs for other types of techniques or other types of methods of developing a design itself.